How Charlie Parker, Dizzy Gillespie, and Bud Powell Savagely Beat Jazz into a Stupor

 Despite the brief, early success of bebop, its debut in 1945 was the death knell of jazz.

 Jazz, as a genre, would continue to thrive for a time, but, starting in the late 1940s, jazz decreased in popularity while a new form of urbane, rocking music called rhythm and blues increased in popularity.
 Rhythm and blues led to rock ‘n’ roll, to soul, to disco, to hip-hop, and to all the rest.

 Bebop wounded jazz in such a way that the style retreated into the academic departments of colleges and universities.
 It has resided there ever since and likely will forever.
-Jazz is now a form of Art music; it is no longer a form of popular music.
+Jazz is now a form of Art music like classical music; it is no longer a form of popular music.